Q. What is a Domain Name System (DNS) Service?

 Q. How do I get started with Amazon Route 53?

 Amazon Route 53 has a simple web service interface that lets you get started in minutes.
-Your DNS records are organized into “hosted zones” that you configure with the AWS Management Console or Route 53’s API.
+Your DNS records are organized into “hosted zones” that you configure with the Amazon Management Console or Route 53’s API.
 To use Route 53, you simply:

 • Subscribe to the service by clicking on the sign-up button on the service page.

-• Use the AWS Management Console or the CreateHostedZone API to create a hosted zone that can store DNS records for your domain.
+• Use the Amazon Management Console or the CreateHostedZone API to create a hosted zone that can store DNS records for your domain.
 Upon creating the hosted zone, you receive four Route 53 name servers across four different Top-Level Domains (TLDs) to help ensure a high level of availability.

 • Your hosted zone will be initially populated with a basic set of DNS records, including four virtual name servers that will answer queries for your domain.
-You can add, delete or change records in this set by using the AWS Management Console or by calling the ChangeResourceRecordSet API.
+You can add, delete or change records in this set by using the Amazon Management Console or by calling the ChangeResourceRecordSet API.
 A list of supported DNS records is available on this page.

 • Since your domain name is not managed by Route 53, you will need to inform the registrar with whom you registered your domain name to update the name servers for your domain to the ones associated with your hosted zone.